Stuart Brennan: Film and television

-Festival Official Selections

-Producer – film & TV
+Career as a producer

+Film and television

-Brennan set up and ran Burn Hand Film Productions from 2001 until 2014, he also has set up and worked with British Phoenix Films, Studio 82, Jumping Tiger Inc. and Imaginarium Tower.
+Brennan set up and ran Burn Hand Film Productions from 2001 to 2014.
+He has worked with British Phoenix Films, Studio 82, Jumping Tiger Inc. and Imaginarium Tower.

-He has worked and developed projects in England, Scotland, Wales, Ireland, Germany, New Zealand, China, United States, Italy, Mexico, Spain and Canada.
+He has worked and developed projects in England, Scotland, Wales, Ireland, Germany, New Zealand, China, the United States, Italy, Mexico, Spain and Canada.

 In 2004 he produced a corporate film for Microsoft, which Bill Gates introduced at his Atlanta conference that year.
-He also produced a corporate film for the NHS in 2008.
+Brennan also produced a corporate film for the NHS in 2008.

 He has worked as a producer on numerous short films and feature films.

-2016 his movie Plan Z was released to critical and commercial success.
-It played theatrically at eleven cinemas in the UK and was released on iTunes, GooglePlay and on DVD in ASDA in 2017.
+In 2016 his movie Plan Z was released to critical and commercial success.
+It played theatrically at eleven cinemas in the UK, and was released on iTunes, GooglePlay and on DVD in ASDA in 2017.
 Top horror critic MJ Simpson called it "One of the top horror films of 2016."

 In 2018 he produced and directed the movie Wolf.

-Actor – university

-Brennan graduated university from the University of Winchester in 2004, achieving a 2:1 degree with honours in Drama.

-Actor – theatre
+Career as an actor

+Theatre

 In 2004 Brennan performed as one of the leads in A Little Silhouette of a Man at the Theatre Royal Winchester.
-Brennan then toured the South West of the UK with a production by Wessex Actors Company, as the lead role in Does Santa Really Dream of Reindeer.
+He then toured the southwest UK with a production by Wessex Actors Company, in the lead role in Does Santa Really Dream of Reindeer.
 The show played 13 venues across the region and was well reviewed.

 He teamed up again with the Wessex Actors Company in 2005 for a larger scale tour of The Mayor of Casterbridge in a lead supporting role as Donald Farfrae, directed by Michael Barry.
 The play toured 18 venues across Dorset, Devon, Cornwall and Somerset.

 2006 saw Brennan take the stage in Joe Flavin's production of Blue in Camden, London, as one of three actors dealing with the loss of their friend.

-In 2008 at the Edinburgh Fringe Festival, Brennan drew rave reviews for his "brilliantly convincing" performance in the two hander The Open Couple playing opposite Jennifer Sarah Dean and directed by Peter Snee.
+In 2008 at the Edinburgh Fringe Festival, Brennan drew rave reviews for his "brilliantly convincing" performance in the two hander The Open Couple, playing opposite Jennifer Sarah Dean and directed by Peter Snee.
 There were also performances in London.

 In 2012 he gave his voice to a recorded version, performed live with puppets of A Christmas Carol, performing the role of Bob Cratchett, directed by Peter Snee.

 In 2013 he performed as Theo Houdini in the lead role of the play Houdini in the UK & Ireland Tour.
-Although the play drew mixed reviews, including a strong four-star review from The Stage, Brennan for the most part was praised, with comparisons being made to a young De Niro, Brando and even Daniel Day-Lewis.
+Although the play drew mixed reviews, including a strong four-star review from The Stage, Brennan for the most part was praised, with comparisons being made to a young Robert De Niro, Marlon Brando and Daniel Day-Lewis.

-In 2016 he was the lead role of Professor Goodman in the national Australian tour of Ghost Stories, directed by Jennifer Sarah Dean and Peter Snee.
+In 2016 Brennan played the lead role of Professor Goodman in the national Australian tour of Ghost Stories, directed by Jennifer Sarah Dean and Peter Snee.
 The play earned strong reviews and sold out many of its dates as it toured Melbourne, Adelaide, Wagga Wagga, Canberra, Perth and Geelong.